collective/collective.takeaportrait/README.rst

-This product use super-modern browser feature for **accessing the user's webcam** (if any) to directly save a new portrait photo in personal preferences.
+This product use super-modern browser feature for **accessing the user's webcam** (if any) to directly save a new portrait photo inside Plone personal preferences.

 .. contents::